 The Croatian Ministry of Science and Education has designated Dr. Tome Antičić, State Secretary, and Dr. Milko Jakšić, Head of the Department of Experimental Physics at the RBI, as the Croatian delegates to the CERIC-ERIC General Assembly.

 Prof. Carlo Rizzuto – chair of the CERIC General Assembly, Dr. Jana Kolar – CERIC Executive Director, and the other CERIC governing bodies welcomed with great enthusiasm this new entry to the distributed research infrastructure and expressed their best wishes for long and fruitful cooperation.

-We offer access to nearly 50 instruments and two support laboratories, as well as the opportunity of getting support for mobility for two users and awards for high quality open access publications.
+We offer access to nearly 50 instruments and two support laboratories, a mobility support for two users per proposal and awards for high quality open access publications.

-- 1st September, 17hs CET to have a pre-evaluation and the possibility to improve your proposal
+- 1st September, 17hs CET submission of proposals for pre-evaluation with later option to improve your proposal

-- 2nd October, 17hs CET recommended only for expert users of all the techniques requested.
+- 2nd October, 17hs CET final submission of proposals (recommended only for users who are experts in all the proposed techniques).